Sunday, November 16, 2025

 To facilitate the entry of investors, ARTA will capacitate government agencies and determine regulatory bottlenecks to improve ease of doing business in the semiconductor industry.

-Recently, President Marcos also met with the Private Sector Advisory Council, which proposed the setting up a one-stop shop for semiconductor.
+Recently, President Marcos met with the Private Sector Advisory Council, which proposed the setting up of a one-stop shop for semiconductor.

-“So this assistance that we’re getting from the British government comes in at the right time and the opportune time.
-They will help us expedite the process,” said Perez.
+“This assistance that we’re getting from the British government comes in at the right time and the opportune time.
+They will help us expedite the process,” the ARTA chief said.

 “With this, we hope to attract more investors and we’re getting investors expressing interest to invest in the Philippines,” he said.